Avian foraging

 Avian foraging can be defined as the processes and behaviours that birds use to find food.
 In addition to their unique body adaptations, birds have a range of described behaviours that differ from the foraging behaviours of other animal groups.
 According to the foraging habitat, birds may be grouped into foraging guilds.

 Foraging includes a range of activities, starting with the search for food, making use of sensory abilities, and which may involve one or more birds either of a single or even of multiple species.
 This is followed by locomotion and movements to obtain or capture the food, followed by the processing or handling of the foods prior to ingestion.

-Like all organisms foraging entails balancing the energy spent (in search, locomotion, avoiding predators, handling food) and energy gained.
-The high metabolic rate of birds, among the highest in the homoeotherm groups, constrains them to ensure a net positive gain in energy and have led evolutionary ethologists to develop the idea of optimal foraging.
+As with all organisms, foraging in birds requires balancing the energy spent (in search, locomotion, avoiding predators, handling food) and energy gained.
+The high metabolic rate of birds, among the highest for warm-blooded animals, constrains them to ensure a net positive gain in energy and have led evolutionary ethologists to develop the idea of optimal foraging.

-Energetics

-Foraging involves expending energy and seeking food can be both time and energy consuming.
-Birds make use of a variety of approaches to improve the efficiency of their foraging.
-These include foraging in flocks which provides many eyes to seek patches rich in food while also reducing the risk of predation by increasing the efficiency of detecting predators, increasing time spent on handling food, and by reducing individual risk.
-It has been suggested that individuals may exchange information for instance at communal roosts.
+Foraging strategies in birds

+Birds exhibit a number of behavioural and physiological adaptations to maximize the efficiency of their foraging.
+For example, many birds with laterally-placed eyes are able to forage and scan for predators simultaneously, reducing the amount of time spent solely on antipredator behaviours.
+Birds also frequently forage in flocks, which could allow for more efficient foraging under any of the "many-eyes" hypothesis, selfish herd theory, or risk dilution behaviour.
+Bird species which live in communal roosts may also exchange information about food patch quality location of resources.

+Birds likely also select which food items to eat based on both the availability of food and the ratio of overall energy gained from a food item to the handling time required to consume it.